post-hero-img

 Search is designed to help users find what they are looking for quickly and effortlessly.
 This often implies that users already know what they want.
 Think about it: you use Google Search, for example, if you wish to find a vegan lasagna recipe, a store that sells Nike products, the location of the nearest hair salon, etc.

-Google Search doesn’t even provide you with classic navigation to find content in the www (what would that even look like?).
-Therefore you have to use the search bar to reach your goal.
+Google Search doesn’t even provide you with classic navigation to find content on the www (what would that even look like?).
+Therefore, you have to use the search bar to reach your goal.
 Websites like YouTube or Amazon work pretty similarly, as they also offer an unimaginably large amount of content.
 Suppose you had to find a specific video or product using just the navigation on these platforms.
 You’d probably sit there for hours and end up getting nothing.

 Ultimately, you know that using the search feature on these websites will get you closer to your goal.
 Even if you first have to come up with a descriptive search term and then comb through a search results list – you will eventually find what you came for.